 Spotify – This is my absolute favorite music app!
 I pay for the family monthly subscription and it’s the best $14 I pay a month.
 All of my exercise songs are on one playlist making it super easy to get started in the morning.

 Hand Weights – Toning is an important part of my daily exercise routine.
-I wish I could jut run and be done with it but I’ve learn if I want to see results then toning must be included.
+I wish I could just run and be done with it but I’ve learned if I want to see results then toning must be included.
 I don’t do anything crazy.
 Just simple arm exercises, lounges, and squats.
 I use this basic hand weight set from Amazon.
 It’s under $42 and includes 3lb, 5lb, and 8lb weights.

-Treadmill – I purchased my treadmill from Sears a couple years ago.
+Treadmill – I purchased my treadmill from Sears a couple of years ago.
 You can get it from Amazon for $600.
 I recommend taking some time to go to a sporting goods store to test out treadmills to see which one would work the best for you.
 If you have room, and the funds, to get a large piece of exercise equipment then do it.
-Personally I find it so much easier to exercise when all I need to do is go into my basement.
+Personally, I find it so much easier to exercise when all I need to do is go into my basement.

 Exercise clothes – I get most of my exercise clothes from Target, Kohls, and Dicks (I love the Carrie Underwood line).
 Don’t underestimate exercise clothes.
-There was a time where I’d workout in my pajamas and I can honestly say when I finally started to wear real exercise clothes I took exercise much more serious.
+There was a time where I’d work out in my pajamas and I can honestly say when I finally started to wear real exercise clothes I took exercise much more serious.

 Sneakers – Of course, having sneakers is important.
 However, don’t settle for any sneaker.
 You need something that’s going to fit your foot and be designed for the type of exercise you’re doing.
 The wrong sneaker can ruin any workout.
 I like this Nike sneaker but, again, you’ll need to go and try some on and see what you.